sylvielsstfr/RubinLSSTPhotometricCorrTuto/notebooks/09_Gaia/README.md

 ### Check the calibration of spectra by computing magnitudes in LSST bands (2024-10-06)

-- **CompareMagsGaiaCalspecPickleSpectra_fromhdf5.ipynb** : learn how to compute magnitudes in LSST bands, and the need to extend the gaia spectra inside LSST band range definition.
+-**CompareMagsGaiaCalspecPickleSpectra_fromhdf5.ipynb** : learn how to compute magnitudes in LSST bands, and the need to extend the gaia spectra inside LSST band range definition.

-### Comparson of Gaia spectra with Pickles SED
+### Comparison of Gaia spectra with Pickles SED (2024-10-06)
-- **CompareMagsGaiaCalspecSpectra_fromhdf5.ipynb** : Compare flambda and fnu
+-**CompareMagsGaiaCalspecSpectra_fromhdf5.ipynb** : Compare flambda and fnu

-### Match Gaia spectra with  Pickles
+### Match Gaia spectra with  Pickles (2024-10-06)

+-**FindNearestNeighbourgsGaiaCalspecPickleSpectra_fromhdf5.ipynb**